kairosdb/metrics4j/README.md

 know that you want to specify the host tag each time this is called, in this way you separate the metrics for each host.

+**Note:** Not all timeseries backends support tags.
+In those cases you will need to include the tag as part of the metric name using a formatter (see below)

 The return type for the method indicates what type of value will be collected.
-Our example collects long values and durations.
+Our example collects long values and durations (only return the *Collector interfaces).

 You can have as many methods on your interface as you like, in our example we are also reporting the time it took to process the message.